sandeeppsunny/kubeadm-vsphere/README.md

 3. modify env.list file accordingly
 4. docker run --env-file env.list <image-id>

-This project uses ansible to execute the kube-adm commands in all the nodes.
+This project uses ansible to execute the kube-adm commands on all the nodes.